-We are excited to return to Climate Week NYC to introduce Transition Check by UN Environment Program FI and Oliver Wyman.
+We were excited to return to Climate Week NYC to introduce Transition Check by UN Environment Program FI and Oliver Wyman.

 Created as part of UNEP FI’s pilot program, Transition Check incorporates the Central Banks and Supervisors Network for Greening the Financial System (NGFS) reference scenarios and transforms them into relevant impacts for financial institutions.

-This event is being hosted by UNEP FI and Oliver Wyman who jointly created the webtool and analysis methodology.
+This event was hosted by UNEP FI and Oliver Wyman who jointly created the webtool and analysis methodology.
 Transition scenario models used in this tool are provided by Potsdam Institute for Climate Impact Research (PIK) and the International Institute for Applied Systems Analysis (IIASA).